 I would like to know about the moderation features.

-Having used it successfully I recommend it; I handles unlimited length meetings unlike commercial competitors.
+Having used it successfully I recommend it; I handles unlimited length meetings with high security, unlike commercial competitors.
 I am told it can in practice handle up to 35-ish participants.
 It will permit up to 75 to attempt to meet.

 Lozya is a video conferencing app which also simulates a virtual space in which to conference, so you can hide in a corner and talk with your mates.
 It is cute but I know little else about it.